McDonald's Japan withdraws profit guidance after China food scare

 In withdrawing its full-year profit guidance, McDonald's Japan said it was unclear how much it would suffer.

-"We are not able today to assess the extent of the impact on our business," McDonald's Holdings, held 49.9 percent by McDonald's Corp, said in a statement.
+"We are not able today to assess the extent of the impact on our business," McDonald's Holdings, held 49.9 percent by McDonald's Corp (MCD.N), said in a statement.

 An executive said sales were down 15 percent to 20 percent on a daily basis compared with original projections.